ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 ### **ScAgentBuilder**

-The `AgentBuilder` method creates object of `ScAgentBuilder` class that is needed to initialize agent specification from code or from knowledge base.
+The `AgentBuilder` method generates object of `ScAgentBuilder` class that is needed to initialize agent specification from code or from knowledge base.

 ### **Loading initial agent specification in C++**